Lizzie Yarbrough Reading estimate: 6 minutes

 Modern Tribe is a development agency operating in a manner many of us strive for—they’ve built a truly global, decentralized, remote team.
 They are currently a team of 65, mixed across 7 time zones, 7 countries, and 6 languages.
-They split their business between professional services—building projects for some pretty awesome clients—and products—building plugins than can be productized and repurposed for multiple clients, such as The Events Calendar Plugin.
-The goal behind their fully distributed company is to bring together the best development talent, regardless of location, to build the next generation of digital agency.
-Their team and client base continue to grow, so they've definitely got some things figured out.
+They split their business between professional services—building projects for some pretty awesome clients—and products—building plugins that can be productized and repurposed for multiple clients, such as The Events Calendar Plugin.
+The goal behind their fully distributed company is to bring together the best development talent, regardless of location, to build the next generation of digital agencies.
+Their team and client base continues to grow, so they've definitely got some things figured out.

 Modern Tribe is living the development dream, but we were curious how they are able to maintain order over projects and agency culture with a team that only meets face-to-face once a year.